Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

+Duncan Swift, Partner and Head of Food Advisory Group at Moore UK, Chartered Accountants has over 25 years’ experience helping food producers financially survive and thrive particularly in their dealings with supermarkets.
 Duncan’s views on pre-supply trading terms and supplier/supermarket dealings were referenced in the Groceries Market Review 2006-2008 and ‘Tescopoly’ (Andrew Simms, 2007).
 More recently he has commented on supermarket payment behaviours; food producer insolvency rates; supermarket accounts; and authored the Evolving Risks in Global Food Supply report (2019) for Lloyd’s of London.

-The pivot to on-line delivery has been astounding and it’s not just in groceries.
-Early last year I was preparing a presentation for the Westminster Food & Nutrition Forum on our Evolving Risks in Global Food Supply report findings.
+- The pivot to on-line delivery has been astounding and it’s not just in groceries: early last year I was preparing a presentation for the Westminster Food & Nutrition Forum on our Evolving Risks in Global Food Supply report findings.
 Within a week the conference was entirely rearranged to be delivered virtually on 25th March 2020.
 If you’re unfamiliar with Lloyd’s of London reports, take a look, they’re free to access and eerily prescient.

-Two biggest challenges for the industry over the next year
+Two biggest challenges for the sector

-- Retaining and motivating staff.
-Extensive restrictions on personal freedoms to curb COVID transmission come at a cost.
+- Retaining and motivating staff: extensive restrictions on personal freedoms to curb COVID transmission come at a cost.
 Food production settings are particularly susceptible to outbreaks and requiring staff to comply with ever-changing restrictions does not stop at the factory gate.
 Virtual-leadership will not suffice.

-- Getting paid in full and on time.
-Effective and timely credit control is vital.
+- Getting paid in full and on time: effective and timely credit control is vital.
 Pandemic demand and supply shocks have wrought havoc on businesses’ cash-flows, causing many to be unable to pay on time.
 Engage early with late-payers and work with them to agree payment plans to catch-up on arrears.
 Seek rectification via experienced commercial solicitors such as Roythornes and the Small Business Commissioner.
 If your customer’s late payment causes your business to become unable to pay its own bills on time it’s also worth having a conversation with a licensed insolvency practitioner with experience in your business’ sector.

-Three forecasts for the food sector
+Three forecasts for the sector

-- Realising value will be more difficult.
-“Anyone can sell a £1 for 99p” and we’ve seen many businesses do so in pursuit of turnover gains and to standout in price comparisons.
+- Realising value will be more difficult: “anyone can sell a £1 for 99p” and we’ve seen many businesses do so in pursuit of turnover gains and to standout in price comparisons.
 However, if suppliers do not even try to identify and regularly articulate the differences of their offerings in terms of value and not price, it should be no surprise if target customers are not prepared to pay them a premium.
 It’s likely that post-pandemic inflation will raise the stakes to get this right.

-- Food price inflation will drive more food fraud.
-Articulation of provenance provides opportunity to command price premiums whilst requiring the rigorous maintenance and enforcement of standards.
+- Food price inflation will drive more food fraud: articulation of provenance provides opportunity to command price premiums whilst requiring the rigorous maintenance and enforcement of standards.
 Our Lloyd’s of London report identified increasingly networked, accelerated, integrated and consolidated food supply activities amplify the contamination and recall risks caused by food fraud, with costs predominately borne by processors.